-I can't imagine an occasion when casual refreshments are being served that wouldn't be suited for a big batch of Party Snack Mix.
-It's the kind of snack that everybody loves eating by the handful.
-It's filled with Chex cereal, pretzels, Bugles, crackers, cheese curls and peanuts all coated in a seasoned buttery sauce.
+This easy Party Snack Mix recipe is the kind of snack that everybody loves eating by the handful.
+It's filled with Chex cereal, pretzels, Bugles, crackers, Cheetos and peanuts all coated in a seasoned butter sauce.
 Roasting turns it into a handheld treasure snack fans love to devour.

 Thanks for visiting come back soon!